2.2 Displaying and Describing Categorical Distributions

 Pie Charts

 In a pie chart, categories of data are represented by wedges in a circle and are proportional in size to the percent of individuals in each category.
 Suppose a statistics professor collects information about the classification of her students about which of her students are freshmen, sophomores, juniors, or seniors.
-The data she collects are summarized in the pie chart below.
+The data she collects is summarized in the pie chart below.

 Bar Graphs